meeg/kTrackerDark/README.md

   source files are located at KTRACKER_ROOT/analysis_tools, use './compile analysis_tools/executable_name' to compile:
   * sqlDataReader: reads the data from MySQL and save it in ROOT file
   * sqlMCReader: reads the MC data from MySQL and save it in ROOT file
+  * inTimeDumper: read calibration.txt file located at KTRACKER_ROOT to re-define the intime flag for chambers; also find the intime peak of hodoscopes and re-apply the intime selection
   * update: update the wire position calucation with new alignment parameters
   * makeRTProfile: produce the R-T profile for drift chambers based on tracking results
   * hodoAlign: find the alignment parameters (shift only) for hodoscopes